SKAshwin/VaccineUptake/README.md

 * Deaths per capita is actually not predictive of future vaccination
 * Cases per capita is; and positively so, but maybe this is a matter of reflecting more testing and so stronger attitudes towards covid
 * In 30 September, Republican effect weaker, and interestingly Catholic premium also disappears

+## Graphs

+1. County level cross-section, showing beta coefficients, in two different periods, with state fixed effects.
+Generated already, but need to add a row for the White Test results.
+Comment on the beta coefficient sizes etc.

+2. Trend graph, showing the change of the partial effects (linear and quadratic).
+Commentary on the groups entrenching.

+3. Pair design summary statistics, showing similarities.

+4. Pair design shaded counties

+5. Pair design results + Synthetic control results

+6. Synthetic control weights

+7. Synthetic control graphs (depending on if they count for multiple)